Legal

 10. Contact

 Questions about this policy or your data can be directed to us at [email protected].
-If you are using a self-hosted instance of Fern & Echo, contact your administrator directly.

 To formally exercise your rights under GDPR or CCPA, use our privacy request form.
 We will respond within 30 days.